-On a half-yearly basis, the AC reviews the interested person transactions and the financial results announcements (on a half-yearly basis) before their submission to the Board for approval.
+On a quarterly basis, the AC reviews the interested person transactions and the financial results announcements before their submission to the Board for approval.

 The AC is kept abreast by the Management of changes to accounting standards, the Catalist Rules and other regulations which could have an impact of the Group's business and financial statements.